-If you are removed from the program for unsatisfactory academic progress, you may appeal the removal to the College of Management dean.
-The appeal must be in writing, and it must provide specific grounds for the appeal.
-The appeal is due to the dean within 30 days of the date of the letter notifying you of the decision to remove you from the program.
-The dean has 30 days to respond, in writing, to the appeal.
+Students who are removed from the program may appeal their removal to the College of Management Dean.
+The appeal must be made in writing and provide specific grounds for the appeal.
+The appeal is due to the Dean within 30 days of the date of the letter notifying them of the decision to remove them from the program.
+The Dean has 30 days to respond in writing to the appeal.
 Appeals received after 30 days will not be considered.